© Unofficial Royalty 2024

 June 16, 1712 – Death of Prince Hans-Adam I of Liechtenstein in Vienna, Austria; buried at Church of the Nativity of the Virgin Mary in Brno, Moravia, now Vranov, Czech Republic

 Twenty-two-year-old Hans-Adam became Prince of Liechtenstein upon the death of his father Karl Eusebius, Prince of Liechtenstein on April 5, 1684.
-Karl Eusebius left his son a rich inheritance and an extensive collection of artworks that were multiplied by his son and other descendants.
-The current Prince of Liechtenstein, Hans-Adam II, is the richest European monarch.
+Karl Eusebius left his son a rich inheritance and an extensive collection of artworks which were added to by his son and other descendants.
+Hans-Adam II, the current Prince of Liechtenstein, is the richest European monarch.
 In 1681, Hans-Adam married Princess Erdmuthe Maria Theresia of Dietrichstein-Nikolsburg.
 Hans-Adam and Erdmuthe had eleven children but all their sons predeceased Hans-Adam.
 Because Hans-Adam had no sons, he had chosen his distant cousin Prince Joseph Wenzel, the great-grandnephew of Karl I, Prince of Liechtenstein, even though he was not next in line.
 The actual heir was his uncle Anton Florian but he was not very popular with the family.

 Unofficial Royalty: Prince Hans-Adam I of Liechtenstein